Mount Smuts

-Mount Smuts is a 2938 m mountain summit located in the Spray Valley, near the northern end of the Spray Mountains range.
-It is situated on the shared boundary of Peter Lougheed Provincial Park with Banff National Park in the Canadian Rockies of Alberta, Canada.
-Mount Smuts is not visible from any road in Banff Park, however, it can be seen from Alberta Highway 742, also known as Smith-Dorrien/Spray Trail in Kananaskis Country.
+Mount Smuts is a 2938 m mountain summit located in the Canadian Rockies of Alberta, Canada.
+It is set in the Spray Valley near the northern end of the Spray Mountains range.
+It is situated on the common boundary shared by Peter Lougheed Provincial Park with Banff National Park.
+Mount Smuts is not visible from any road in Banff Park, however it can be seen from Alberta Highway 742, also known as Smith-Dorrien/Spray Trail in Kananaskis Country.
 Mount Smuts' nearest higher neighbor is Mount Birdwood, 2.8 km to the south-southeast.

 History

-Mount Smuts was named by the Interprovincial Boundary Commission in 1918 for General Jan Smuts (1870–1950), a noted South African statesman and mountaineer.
+Mount Smuts was named by the Interprovincial Boundary Commission in 1918 for General (later Field Marshal) Jan Smuts (1870–1950), a noted South African and Imperial statesman and mountaineer.
 During World War I, he led the armies of South Africa against Germany, capturing German South-West Africa and commanding the British Army in East Africa in 1916-1917.

 The mountain's toponym was officially adopted in 1924 by the Geographical Names Board of Canada.

 The first ascent of the peak was made in 1926 by M. Crosby, M. Kennard, H. S. Crosby, C. A. Willard, with guide Rudolph Aemmer.